 Within the financial services industry, financial planning has long served as an afterthought to investing and insurance sales.
 Only in recent years have financial advisors even focused their education and practice elsewhere.
-As a result, young adults now have access to professionals who specialize in offering tactical help with the biggest barriers — student loan debt, housing prices, child-care costs — to achieving their financial and life goals.
+As a result, young adults now have access to professionals who specialize in offering tactical help.
+We can help with the biggest barriers — student loan debt, housing prices, child-related costs — to achieving their financial and life goals.

 Many people still view this evolution in financial planning as novel and commendable.
 In fact, many consumers remain unaware that such help now exists.
-For those who do find these financial advisors, we can help them avoid financial mistakes, evaluate trade-offs effectively, and pursue their goals.
-We can suggest student loan repayment plans, 529 plan funds, and salary negotiation tips that may make a big difference in someone’s financial circumstances.
+For those who do find these financial advisors, we can help them avoid financial mistakes.
+We can help them evaluate trade-offs and pursue their goals.
+At the most granular level, we can suggest student loan repayment plans, 529 plan funds, and salary negotiation tips.
+And these can make a big difference in someone’s financial circumstances.

 What It Means to Act in Our Clients’ Best Interests